Fantasy sports punishments

 The best fantasy sports punishments are funny, enforceable, safe, and impossible to quietly dodge.
-This guide covers fantasy football punishments, fantasy hockey punishments, hockey pool punishments, office pool ideas, last place trophies, and mailable punishments for leagues across Canada and the USA.
+This guide covers fantasy football punishments, fantasy hockey punishments, hockey pool ideas, office pool punishments, last place trophies, and punishments by mail.

 What are fantasy sports punishments?